awslabs/data-on-eks/website/docs/gen-ai/inference/StableDiffusion.md

 :::

 ### Execute Port Forward to the stablediffusion Ray Service
-First, execute a port forward to the Llama-2 Ray Service using kubectl:
+First, execute a port forward to the stablediffusion Ray Service using kubectl:

 ```bash
 kubectl port-forward svc/stablediffusion-service 8000:8000 -n stablediffusion